-Action for Closure: Staffing Plans for NA, EM, NE, SC and EH detailing actions to be taken
+Staffing Plans for NA and EM detailing actions to be taken

+and due dates for completion

-Due Date: June 2006
+Due Date:

+Open

-1.6.
-Update the Human Capital Management Plan guidance to ensure that the output of the 2005 FTC Program workforce analyses and resulting staffing plans, including the five year lookahead, are used as input for any other comprehensive workforce analyses in the Department.
+Update the Human Capital Management Plan guidance to ensure that the output 1.6. of the 2005 FTC Program workforce analyses and resulting staffing plans, including the five year look-ahead, are used as input for any other comprehensive workforce analyses in the Department.
 Develop configuration control for the FTC Program workforce analysis results and the staffing plans generated.

+Lead Responsibility: FTC Panel Chair

+Action for Closure: